 Numerator data elements:

-Number of completed or ongoing episodes of mental health care with completed outcome measures, partitioned by mental health setting within the reference period.
+Number of completed or ongoing episodes of mental health care with completed outcome measures, partitioned by setting within the reference period.

-The NOCC, maintained by the Australian Government Department of Health compiles all state and territory consumer outcomes data on an annual data submission basis.
-However, the NOCC does not allow linkage of episodes of care across financial years.
+The NOCC, maintained by the Department of Health compiles all state and territory consumer outcomes data on an annual data submission basis.
+However, NOCC does not allow linkage of episodes of care across financial years.
 This limitation does not exist for states and territories own data sets.

 Other issues caveats:

 Change in consumers’ clinical outcomes is not presented for states and territories with less than 200 unique consumer outcomes identifiable within the reference period.
 States and territories excluded from individual publication are used to calculate the change in consumers’ clinical outcomes for Australia.

 Greater variability in HoNOS scores can be expected, if effect sizes were calculated using ‘locally’ derived standard deviations.
 Statistically, fewer observations generally give rise to greater variability.

 Australian Institute of Health and Welfare on behalf of the National Mental Health Performance Subcommittee

 National Mental Health Performance Subcommittee 2013.
 Key Performance Indicators for Australian Public Mental Health Services 3rd edn.
 Canberra.
 NMHPC.